-Words, image, thoughts or action.
-Past and future and in some other dimension with resonance across the universe.
+Words, image, thoughts or action?
+These are the questions sought out by author and artist, Gregory B. Stewart.
+The ineffable search for that which was lost in some other dimension with resonance across the universe.

 It’s this thought that reverberates in the words and images I strive to capture on paper.